 Many container plants thrive in a sunny spot – and for the best effect, it’s best to combine several different plants that complement each other.
-It’s not easy to get right, so we’ve done the hard work for you, with nine stunning combinations for you to try.
+It’s not easy to get right, so we’ve done the hard work – with nine stunning combinations for you to try.

 For more plants suited to exposed conditions, take a look at our top 10 plants for windy sites.

-Discover beautiful planting combinations for full sun for dazzling summer displays, below.
+Discover beautiful, full-sun planting combinations for dazzling summer displays, below.

 Curry plant, catmint and sea holly